 Substitutions

 - Chinese Black Vinegar - Try white or brown rice wine vinegar.
 However, Chinese black vinegar has a more full-bodied flavor, according to The Woks of Life: Chinese Black Vinegar Post.
 In addition, this set has all the recommended essential Chinese cooking sauces.
+Or use balsamic vinegar or a combination of regular vinegar and a touch of molasses for a similar depth of flavor.

-- Rice - For this Chinese-inspired recipe, I usually serve it with medium-grain white rice or brown rice; read more at Cook's Notebook on Rice Cooking.
+- Medium-Grain White Rice - For this Chinese-inspired recipe, I usually serve it with medium-grain white rice or brown rice; read more at Cook's Notebook on Rice Cooking.
 However, if you do not have this, you can try regular long-grain white or brown rice or sushi rice.

 Change Heat Level - Modify the recipe's heat level to your liking and learn more about the Scoville Scale and Chili Pairings.